SEEDS-learning-apps/learning-MobileApp/README.md

 - **Unlock Private Content**: If your teachers have shared private content, you can access it by using the Access Code they provide.
 This ensures you receive personalized educational content that aligns with your learning goals.

 ## Features
+Discover the diverse and innovative features that define the SEEDS Android application:

 - **Tailored Onboarding Experience for New and Returning Users**: Upon launching the SEEDS app, users are met with a personalized experience that adapts to their status.
 New users are prompted with an enticing choice: "New User" Opting for this, they're treated to a captivating introduction enhanced by Json animations and an informative view that outlines the app's features.
 This immersive preview is followed by effortless navigation to the registration screen to establish their account.
 In contrast, returning users can select the option "Already a User" which swiftly guided them to the login screen, acknowledging their familiarity with the app.
 This dual approach optimizes user engagement, fostering an inclusive and efficient learning journey.

 - **Enhancing Accessibility with Multilingual Support in the SEEDS App**: SEEDS app empowers users with language flexibility.
 The language change feature lets users switch between English, German, Spanish, and Greek, ensuring a personalized learning experience in their preferred language.
 This adaptable feature exemplifies SEEDS' commitment to inclusivity and accessibility for learners worldwide.